 - Rehearse a variety of attention getters while transitioning from one activity to the next.

 There are no hard and fast rules about how many days you should focus on explicitly introducing and/or reinforcing classroom rules with your students.

 Use as much time as you need unless your school states otherwise.

 3. Prepare Low-Maintenance, First-Day-of-School Morning Work.

-You want the morning packet to be easy enough where students can work independently with minimal teacher assistance.
+Make the morning packet easy enough so that learners can work independently with minimal teacher assistance.

-This allows you time to freely greet arriving new students and parents without too many distractions from students.
+This allows you time to freely greet arriving new students and parents without too many distractions.

 Write a simple message on the board instructing them to put their backpacks away and begin working on the packet.

 4. Schedule the Organization of School Supplies.

-Schedule the collection and organization of school supplies as an activity during the first day of school, preferably the 2nd or 3rd block of the day.
+Schedule the collection and organization of school supplies as a whole class activity for the first day of school.

-Have a significant number of students who didn’t bring in materials, brainstorm solutions for using school supplies as community property.
+If you have a significant number of students who didn’t bring in materials, brainstorm solutions for using school supplies as community property.

 5. Write Emergency Lesson Plans.

-I highly recommend you write emergency plans even if your school doesn’t require them.
+Consider keeping emergency sub plans even if your school doesn’t require them.
 The payoff is well worth it.

 6. Record School Events in Your School Planner for the Entire Year.

-This is one of the back to school teacher hacks that makes long-term planning so efficient.
+This is one of the back to school teacher hacks that makes long-term planning efficient.